LEDThereBeLight/intuitive-coding/_posts/2015-01-04-expressions.md

 Other words have meanings all by themselves - they don't really go with any other word.

-We call each grouping of words that creates a meaning an **expression**.
+We call each grouping of one or more words that creates a meaning an **expression**.